Chainlit/cookbook/langchain-plotly/README.md

 # Langchain Plotly Example

 In this example, a langchain agent is used to parse a CSV file and generate plotly graphs through Chainlit.
+This is educational and doesn't perform well.

+You might want to play with the function call prompt stored in the `description` field of `PlotlyPythonAstREPLTool` to get better results.

 ## Setup